 If this PC is a temporary solution that you see yourself upgrading soon, then getting a single 8GB RAM stick may be a better choice, since then you can go dual-channel when you make the jump to 16GB.
 But unless you can see this happening in the near future, it’s better to just stick with two 4GB sticks and get the extra performance now.

 Motherboard: Asus TUF B450

 Like all our other core components, the Asus TUF B450 uses an AM4 socket, so upgradability is good on that front.
-It also has a gigabit Ethernet port.
-While there’s no WiFi card on this motherboard, you’ll get lightning-fast speeds if you’re wired directly into the router.
+Unfortunately, it lacks a WiFi card, but we prefer a good wired connection when gaming anyway, we this shouldn’t be too big of an issue.
 If you’ve got a good enough internet connection, you’ll have plenty of speed to play Fortnite or PUBG with 1 millisecond or less of latency through the Ethernet card.
-Like everything else in our build, this motherboard is VR-ready, so upgradeability is certainly there.
+And like we’ve already mentioned this motherboard is VR-ready, so upgradeability is certainly there.
 (Just make sure you get at least a GPU equivalent in power to the GTX 1060 before you try to tackle VR.)

 The integrated RealTek sound card supports 8 channel HD audio, which is miles above the quality you’re going to get from even the highest-end games.
 There’s a three-year manufacturer’s warranty on this motherboard, so you’ll know Asus has your back if something goes south.